huybrechtsxyz/atuaro/adventures/orphanage/05_imbolc_carnival.md

 ## Summary
 The 11th day of Mahea [11/03/365 AR] is a lucky day.
 The Imbolc Carnival is in town.
 Ms Witchling made arrangements that allow the children to visit the carnival.
 The children heard from the older ones the exotic fruit is very special, but that Ms Witchling did not arrange a tasting.
 The children can go and visit the carnival, play the games, and maybe steal some of that fruit?

+They have to find a treasury map that leads to the next encounter.

 ## Carnival
 > The carnival is loud and boisterous, with music blaring, vendors shouting to attract customers, and carnival games being played.
 Musicians, dancers, and performers fill the streets, providing entertainment for the crowds that have gathered.
 Vendors sell an array of tasty treats, such as roasted meats, stews, bread, and sweet pastries.
 Children play games like tag, hopscotch, and leapfrog, while adults engage in games of chance and skill, such as archery, horseshoes, and chess.